 Julia is a contributor to International Protection of Adults published by Oxford University Press - 2015

-Chair of the Society of Trust and Estate Practitioners (STEP) Mental Capacity Special Interest Group
+Past chair of the Society of Trust and Estate Practitioners (STEP) Mental Capacity Special Interest Group

 Association of Contentious Trust and Probate Specialists

 National Academy of Elder Law Attorneys Inc. (USA)

 Solicitors for the Elderly - Past Chair

 I became an elder client lawyer on my wedding day in 1984